3.1.5 Salt: Preservation, Purification, and Flavor

 We encounter this phrase “season (or seasoned) with salt” several times in scripture.
 Paul counseled his readers to take on the attributes of salt as they interacted with the world: “Conduct yourselves wisely toward outsiders, making the best use of the time.
 Let your speech always be gracious, seasoned with salt, so that you may know how you ought to answer each person.”
 (Colossians 4:5-6) Dour, legalistic religiosity does nothing to make life “taste better,” and flippant, shallow “fire-insurance Christianity” does nothing to preserve our world from corruption.
 But if our conversation is “seasoned with salt,” we will fall into neither of these traps, but will rather love without prejudice, discern without hatred, empathize with understanding, and communicate with compassion.
 Our “answers” to those who demand to know why we live hopefully in a hopeless world must be both realistic and encouraging.
 Our hope is in Yahweh’s Christ, the “author and finisher of our faith.”
 When the chips are down—when you finally realize you have to rely on something—it only makes sense to place your trust in One who has never broken a promise or proved Himself inadequate in any way.
 Anything else is hopeless.

 Our “speech” need not be restricted to our fellow humans, of course.
 We may also converse with God, in prayer.
 The Mosaic metaphor for prayer was incense, and—no surprise here—salt was an ingredient in the “exclusive recipe” for the incense the priests were instructed to offer within the tabernacle: “Take sweet spices, stacte, and onycha, and galbanum, sweet spices with pure frankincense (of each shall there be an equal part), and make an incense blended as by the perfumer, seasoned with salt, pure and holy.”
-(Exodus 30:34-35) We’ll track down what each of these components mean later in this chapter.
+(Exodus 30:34-35) We’ll track down what each of these components mean later in this unit.
 For now, just notice that preservation, purification, and enhancing the “flavor” of one’s mortal life are all part of prayer’s “formula.”